ani-poroorkara/PlaylistGenerator-using-Genetic-Algorithm/README.md

-# Paylist Generation Using Genetic Algorithm
+# Playlist Generation Using Genetic Algorithm
 Create a playlist using Genetic Algorithms with Python DEAP library.

 ## Genetic Algorithms